doddle/lander/README.md

 - guess colour scheme based on hostname
 - "identicon" favicons generated against hostname

-The available annotations for an Ingress (with `-annotationBase` startup flag of lander.doddle.com)
+The available annotations for an Ingress (with `-annotationBase` startup flag of `lander.doddle.com`)
  - `"lander.doddle.com/show": "true"`
  Note string, not bool
  - `"lander.doddle.com/name": "Kibana"`
  Service name, defaults to K8s Ingress service name
  - `"lander.doddle.com/description": "A free text description"` Defaults to blank string
  - `"lander.doddle.com/icon": "kibana.png"`
  A file in the ./assets directory.
-Defaults to matching a file with "lander.doddle.com/name" and fallsback to `link.png` if none is found
+Defaults to matching a file with a lowercase("lander.doddle.com/name" or service name) and fallsback to `link.png` if none is found
  - `"lander.doddle.com/url": "https://doddle.com"` URL to link to.
 Defaults to K8s Ingress URL.

 ## back

 The golang app supports a few flags..:
-- `annotationBase` the base of the annotations to use.
+- `-annotationBase` the base of the annotations to use.
 Appended with `/show` to figure the annotations above
-- `-clusterHost` which hostname to use on Vue and in generating a favicon
+- `-clusterName` a cluster name to use on the frontend and for generating a favicon
 - `-hex` the hex colour to be used for the identicon..
 EG: `#26c5e8`, `#123`, `#b2C`
 - `-color` the colorscheme (vuetify) to be handed to the frontend..
 See: [material-colors](https://vuetifyjs.com/en/styles/colors/#material-colors)